-7.1 If a child / young adult suffering or likely to suffer harm, or in immediate danger
+7.1 If a child is suffering or likely to suffer harm, or in immediate danger

-Make a referral to local authority children's/adult's social care and/or the police immediately if you believe a child / young adult is suffering or likely to suffer from harm, or is in immediate danger.
+Make a referral to local authority children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or is in immediate danger.
 Anyone can make a referral.